jdrumgoole/pymongo-transactions/README.md

 2. Pay for the seat (**payment_collection**)
 3. Update the count of allocated seats and sales (**audit_collection**)

-For this application we will use three seperate collections for these documents as detailed in bold above.
+For this application we will use three separate collections for these documents as detailed in bold above.
 The code in ```transactions_main.py``` updates these collections in serial unless the ```--usetxns``` argument is used.
 We then wrap the complete operation inside an ACID transaction.
 The code in ``transactions_main.py`` is built directly using the MongoDB Python driver